Director and Editor in Chief

 Aleksandra Imogen Ivir

-Aleksandra Imogen Ivir provides language and information services at the Institute for International Relations (IMO), Zagreb, Croatia.
+Aleksandra Imogen Ivir provides language and information services at the Institute for Development and International Relations (IRMO), Zagreb, Croatia.

 Her interest areas cover new information and communication technologies, including network resources, web and multimedia technologies.

 Ms. Ivir is also editor and administrator of the Culturelink Network web site and its electronic newsletter C-News, as well as co-editor and administrator of the IMO and the OCPA (Observatory of Cultural Policies in Africa) web pages.